zukunft/zukunft.com/docs/code_objects_all.md

                 \-- configUi - to cache and manage the user config in the frontend
             \-- view_listUi - a list function to create the HTML code to display a view list
-            \-- triple_listUi - a list function to create the HTML code to display a triple list
+            \-- triple_listUi - a list function to create the HTML code to display a triple list +-- MapObjectShared - temp helper object to map the frontend to backend objects until the api is fast enough
 \-- TextIdObjectShared
     \-- db_object_key
         \-- db_object_multi